 Heather Couchenour, M. Ed., BCBA, LBA

 Heather Couchenour is a Board Certified Behavior Analyst (BCBA) that began contracting with Spectrum in May 2017.
 In her career, she has been able to experience direct success and behavior improvement in children.
 Her measurable success led her to the field of Senior ABA therapist, providing mentoring through Families for Effective Autism Treatment.
 In the early 2000’s, she began to design in-home ABA programs that helped families across the mid-west, including North Dakota and Iowa.
 She became a Clinical Supervisor in Maryland, and has since completed her Master’s Degree in Special Education through the University of MD College Park, Post Graduate Certificate in Applied Behavior Analysis from John’s Hopkins University, and has started her Doctorate in Applied Behavior Analysis from Chicago School of Professional Psychology.
-Heather is a Licensed Behavior Analyst in the state of Maryland and also practices in Florida.
+Heather is a Licensed Behavior Analyst in the state of Maryland and also practices in Florida and South Carolina.

 Christina (Chris) Aveni-Hatcher, MS, BCaBA